opensearch-project/documentation-website/_integrations/index.md

 To add an integration, select the desired prepackaged assets.
 OpenSearch Integrations offers the following options: **Add** or **Try it**.
 The following image shows the **Try it** flow:
 ![integrations-observability-catalog.png](/images/integrations/integrations-observability-catalog.png)

-Integration **"Available"** dialog also allows filtering the list of integrations using the filter `Categories` drop down:
+The **Available** dialog window allows filtering the list of integrations using the **Categories** dropdown menu, as shown in the following image:

 ![cloud-integrations-filter.png]({{site.url}}{{site.baseurl}}/images/integrations/cloud-integrations-filter.png)

 1. On the **Integrations** page, select **NginX Dashboard**.